Procedural Design Systems: How Sailop Generates Infinite Palettes

 };

-Every generated color pair is checked against WCAG 2.1 contrast requirements:
+Every color pair is checked against WCAG 2.1 before it ships:

 function validateContrast(fg: HSL, bg: HSL): boolean {